Cmdliner/Gamma/README.md

 - Cannot accept multiple bids on same product item
 - Image upload bug is caused by improper disk storage configuration
 - change min limit for images in products validation for all from 1 to 10
+- change ref to lowercase collection name when trying to ref sub_docs in a new model

 ## Project structure